Ndola: Refining

 There are no mines in Ndola itself, but the Bwana Mkubwa open-cast mine is only 10 km south-east of the city centre.
 Until their closure, copper and precious metals used to be brought from elsewhere in the Copperbelt for processing at the Ndola Copper Refinery and Precious Metals Refinery.
 Copper exports provide 70–80% of Zambia's export earnings, making the city very important to the country's economy.

 The Indeni Oil Refinery in Ndola supplies the whole country with refined petroleum.
 It was repaired in 2001 after being severely damaged by fire in 1999.
 GL Africa Energy, through its subsidiary Ndola Energy Company Limited, provides 105MW of power to the National Grid of Zambia.
 Power is generated from heavy fuel oil supplied by the Indeni Petroleum refinery.

 Commercial

 Ndola is home to one of the country's national newspapers, the Times of Zambia, as well as its printer, Printpak.
 These run as one company called TimesPrintpak.
 Catholic church run printing press, Mission Press, is also located in Ndola.
 Mission Press operates as a commercial entity.

-The headquarters of the Zambia Postal Service Corporation (Zampost) and workers compensation control board are located in Ndola.
-Zambia's ultra modern stadium in Ndola accommodates most Zambia international sports events.

-One mark of Ndola's commercial significance to Zambia is shown by the presence of the only major centre of operation for the country's central bank, the Bank of Zambia, outside of the capital, Lusaka.
-Every major bank in Zambia has at least one branch in Ndola.
-The largest insurance group in Zambia, ZSIC (pronounced 'zeesk'), own many commercial and residential properties in the city.